nolanlawson/css-talk-2022/markdown.md

 Or you are doing repeated re-renders over time, also called thrashing, which slows down both style and layout.

-This is a lot to unpack, so let's go over each of these points.
+This is a lot to unpack, so let's go over each of these points in the rest of the talk.

 --
 <pointing-arrow></pointing-arrow>